VDI Infrastructure: Citrix vs. VMware

 In Horizon View, the View Connection servers are the brains of the operation.
 Similar to the delivery controllers of Citrix, the View Connection servers perform the following roles:

-1. Handling and Storing of the entitlements of resources
+Handling and Storing the entitlements of resources

-2. Communication with the downstream resources to ensure resource availability.
+Communication with the downstream resources to ensure resource availability.

 You'll likely notice we left off the communication with the hypervisor portion — and for good reason.
 Depending on which provisioning technology you choose, this piece may be handled by a different part of Horizon View.
-As a side note it's ideal that the View Admin console is completely HTML based, so there's no need to install a separate console for administration.
+As a side note, it's ideal that the View Admin console is completely HTML-based, so there's no need to install a separate console for administration.

 Provisioning Technology

-It does this via parent VMs and snapshots to create replica VMs with similarly attached disks for storing identity and tracking changes.
-It's important to note that Linked Clones are dependent on an additional software component known as view composer.
-View composer must be installed on a separate server from your View Connection servers, and serves as an intermediary between the View Connection server and the hypervisor.
-Its job is to ensure resource availability by controlling when resources are created, destroyed, and recomposed (a fancy term for being freshly wiped and rebuilt).
+View composer must be installed separately from your View Connection servers and as an intermediary between the View Connection server and the hypervisor.
+Its job is to ensure resource availability by controlling when resources are created, destroyed, and recomposed (a fancy term for freshly wiped and rebuilt).

 Web Front-End